-Caution Please read this section completely before you install VERITAS Volume Manager (VxVM) 3.2.
+Caution Please read this section completely before you install VERITAS Volume Manager (VxVM) 3.5.
 You must reboot your system after installing these patches.
-If you have already installed VxVM, install the patches and then reboot your system.

 Solaris Patches for VxVM

 Caution Do not install VxVM until you have installed the following mandatory patches.
 The patches must be installed on your system for VxVM to work properly.